xutianyi01/assignments/project/README.md

 ### Grading

-The project is worth 100 points total, consisting of:
+The project is worth 200 points total, consisting of:
 - Proposal (10%)
 - Milestone (15%)
 - Report:
-  - Clarity, related work, discussion (15%)
+  - Clarity, related work, discussion (10%)
-  - Technical correctness and depth (15%)
+  - Technical correctness and depth (10%)
-  - Evaluation and results (15%)
+  - Evaluation and results (10%)
 - Project presentation (15%)
 - Code quality and thoroughness (15%)
+- Demo (15%)